CIT28/files/w2/queryp2.md

-# CS50 Query Part 2
+# CS50 Query Part 2 - Part of the attendance post for this week's work

 Right-click and select "Open in new tab" to watch [CS50 SQL - Lecture 0 - Querying](https://youtu.be/vHYeChEf2lA?si=hKFR9GDxKMU2JEYo)

 ## Setup